-Have your iPhone texts disappeared and you lost all your existing messages after your upgrade to the latest iOS?
-And who knows what or how this happened?
+Have your iPhone texts disappeared, and you lost all your existing messages after your upgrade to the latest iOS or after a restart?
+Are your iMessages disappeared but still taking up storage?
+Well, who knows what or how this happened.
 The why really doesn’t matter.
 You want back all those lost messages, especially any pictures, videos, and other attachments that are really hard to get back.

 Most iOS updates also bring with them a slew of newly discovered bugs including sync problems, iPhone black screen, and other problems including the unfortunate and potentially devastating iPhone text messages disappeared.

 So let’s get to it!

 - 1 iMessages Disappearing?
 First Things First–the Easy Steps